TheLandfill/cpp_cli/README.md

 ## Goals
 1. Make Windows specific compilation.
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
-    1. ~~Make sure that symlinks work on Windows.~~
-1. ~~Fix response to nonexistant flags.
-Right now, it just crashes the program with a seg fault.
-I can either make it ignore them or treat them as non-options.~~
-1. ~~Fix response to providing arguments to options that do not take arguments.~~
-1. ~~Fix the potential seg fault of writing outside the valid range for `char *`.~~
-1. ~~Add support for repeated single flags, such as `-vvvv` meaning level four verboseness.~~
 1. Add helpful error messages.
     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
-    1. ~~Add helpful error messages for using invalid flags.~~
-    1. ~~Add helpful error messages for providing arguments to flags that do not take arguments.~~
     1. Other examples will come up whenever I encounter more errors.
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.